scottvr/fambigen/README.md

     * It uses the `cairosvg` library to render each SVG into an in-memory PNG image.
     * Finally, it uses the `Pillow` library to stitch these individual glyph images together side-by-side into a single composite PNG file.

-## Contributing

-It is a fair way from perfect so you issues, fixes, enhancements, etc are welcome!
-If you'd like to add a new strategy, improve an existing one, or add features, please feel free to:

-1. Fork the repository.
-2. Create a new branch for your feature.
-3. Commit your changes.
-4. Push to the branch
-5. Open a Pull Request.

 ## License

 This project is licensed under the MIT Licenset push